Arvind Kejriwal apologises to Nitin Gadkari, Sibal but Arun Jaitley will not forgive Delhi CM: Reports

 Kejriwal is still facing 14 defamation cases over his statements during election campaigns.
 The campaigns are spread in Delhi, Bengaluru, Assam and other states.
 There are over 30 cases against Kejriwal.

 Recently, the AAP chief has started making apologies to many of his opponents to end an array of defamation cases against him.
-In the last few days, Kejriwal has apologized to SAD leader Vikram Majithia, Union minister Nitin Gadkari, and Congress leader Kapil Sibal.
+In the last few days, Kejriwal has apologized to SAD leader Vikram Majithia, Union minister Nitin Gadkari, and son of Congress leader Kapil Sibal.

 On Monday, Kejriwal apologised to Gadkari and Amit Sibal, son of former Union minister Kapil Sibal.
 With this, Kejriwal and Deputy Chief Minister Manish Sisodia were acquitted in two different defamation cases lodged against them by Gadkari and Sibal.